ddnexus/pagy/docs/extras/arel.md

 # Arel Extra

-Add a specialized pagination for collections from sql databases with `GROUP BY` clauses.
+Provides better performance of grouped ActiveRecord collections.

-It computes the total number of results with `COUNT(*) OVER ()`.
+Add a specialized pagination for collections from sql databases with `GROUP BY` clauses by computing the total number of results with `COUNT(*) OVER ()`.

 !!! warning
 Tested against MySQL (8.0.17) and Postgres (11.5).